LONDON, UNITED KINGDOM

 Only registered students will be allowed to participate in the scheduled activities for the class.
 Webster University does not assume any liability or responsibility for travel companions, friends or family members accompanying students in the course.

-When do I need to log in to the Blackboard course?
+When do I need to log in to the World Classroom course?

 Tuition and Fees